 Originally published September 19, 2016.
-According to New Jersey’s Acting Attorney General John J. Hoffman, between 2004 and 2013 there were almost 3 million motor vehicle accidents throughout the state.
+According to New Jersey’s former Acting Attorney General John J. Hoffman, between 2004 and 2013 there were almost 3 million motor vehicle accidents throughout the state.
 Almost half of these involved distracted driving.
-Drivers can become distracted by a number of things both inside and outside the vehicle.
-Any one of these can cause a serious road accident.
-Distracted driving, whatever the cause, is dangerous and increases the risk of a vehicle accident.
+As it relates to cell phone use, distracted driving has become an increasing problem nationwide, causing many states to crack down on talking and texting while operating a vehicle.

 Driving and Cell Phone Use in New Jersey

 Cell phone use is the number one distraction for drivers.
 This is because many drivers use their cell phones often and for long periods of time when they are behind the wheel.
 New Jersey has very strict laws about cell phone use while driving.

-If you are caught talking or texting on a hand-held cell phone or other wireless device, you will be fined $200-$400 for your first offense.
+If you are caught talking or texting on a handheld cell phone or other wireless device, you will be fined $200-$400 for your first offense.
 For a second offense you will be fined $400-$600.
 For subsequent offenses you will be fined $600-$800.
 For your third and subsequent offenses you will also have three points added to your driving record and you may also incur a 90-day driver’s license suspension.
 There may also be court fees incurred on top of these penalties.

 What to Do If You Are an Accident Victim Due to Distracted Driving